Remarks about the Audio (radio and video) fragments

 In addition to the written texts in the MATC, I have added a series of radio fragments covering some specific topics (the first series covers the war in Yemen).
 Maybe in the future I will add some video fragments with news reports as well.

 The user can benefit from these fragments to train his listening comprehension skills.

 These audio texts are treated in the MATC in a way identical to the treatment of the written texts.
 This implies that words not included in the Top Media Vocabulary (TMV) will be presented with a gloss.
 Unclear syntactic constructions are explained with syntactic codes and tips.

 However, the presentation of a text based on an audio fragment differs from the presentation of written texts.
 Some of the tabs of the audio texts will remain empty, and others will only show words that need a gloss or a syntactic code.
 And in the relevant tabs two audio controls will be visible to play the audio fragment.
 Each audio fragment comes in two versions: the original recording and a version spoken slightly slower.

-No text is presented here.
+For the audio fragments, no text is presented in this tab.
 The user is strongly advised to train listening comprehension without looking at a written version of the audio fragment.
-There is a downloadable pdf version of the plain text (button Download).
+There is a downloadable pdf version of each text available (button Download).

 Empty tab since the spoken version of the text contains all information about the vowels.